Can Cannabis Improve Brain Health in Seniors?

 In a young, developing brain, animal studies indicate that cannabis use may permanently impair cognition.
 However, this effect was not observed when researchers administered THC to rats in late adolescence or adulthood, suggesting “the effect of exogenous cannabinoids consumption on the brain may differ by age.”

-As medical and recreational marijuana programs sprout up across the country, older adults are increasingly likely to use to cannabis as a natural remedy for sleep issues, pain, and stress.
+As medical marijuana clinics and recreational marijuana programs sprout up across the country, older adults are increasingly likely to use to cannabis as a natural remedy for sleep issues, pain, and stress.

 Shifting attitudes and policies, combined with “accumulating evidence of the therapeutic effects of cannabis,” gave the researchers the push to critically examine what is known and unknown about the effects of cannabis use on the aging brain.